mowen0303/ProjectsPortfolio/Mobile-projects/MobileApp-React_Native/README.md

 2. Forum subsystem: Allow end-users to post text and images on forum and share with others.

-### Responsibility
+### My Responsibility
-- Designed the architecture of the project.
+1. Designed the architecture of the project.
-- Coded the entired project.
+2. Coded the entired project.
-- Design and code the UI.
+3. Design and code the UI.

 ### Skills used
 - React Native